makelinux/gitm/README.rst

-git-m - multiple git replication and management utility
+git-m - multiple git replication and management tool
 =====

 There are great tools for multiple gits (git repositories) management: repo and git submodules.